-Yamaha is a corporation that applies the same deal of attention to the state-of-the-art ABS brakes of their motorcycles as the performance of their synthetic clarinet reeds.
+Yamaha is a corporation that pays the same deal of attention to the state-of-the-art ABS brakes of their motorcycles as the performance of their synthetic clarinet reeds.
 As a result, whenever the Yamaha logo is present, all musicians know they can expect quality, performance, and reliability.

 Furthermore, the Yamaha legend was born in the music territory, and the three intertwined tuning forks are a great reminder of that.
 Therefore, the Yamaha music division has been making excellence a policy for the past 130+ years.
 Isn't it about time you give it a try?

-Notable clarinet reed: Yamaha CLR 30 (link to check the price at Yamaha)
+Notable clarinet reed: Yamaha CLR 30

 The idea behind the creation of Yamaha's CLR series was to create a reed that could last longer while performing better for its entire lifespan.
 Such is the case of the 3.0 or medium version of this series; it can respond perfectly in every corner of the instrument's sonic range, enhancing the player's scope and sounding natural the entire performance.